Nicola Canali: Career

+Death

 Canali died from pneumonia in his Vatican apartment, at age 87.
-He is buried in the church of S. Onofrio al Gianicolo in Rome.
+He was buried in the church of S. Onofrio al Gianicolo in Rome.
 He was the last non-bishop cardinal to die before Pope John XXIII issued on 15 April 1962 the motu proprio Cum gravissima, providing that thenceforth all cardinals should receive episcopal consecration.
-But he was not the last non-bishop cardinal, since a few, such as Avery Dulles, have obtained dispensation from this rule.
+Despite this, Canali was not the last cardinal who was never a bishop, since a few, such as Avery Dulles, have obtained dispensation from this rule.